 The section entitled Diálogos, curated by Patrick Charpenel and Susanna Temkin, will focus on the work by contemporary Latinx artists.
 The presentation coincides with El Museo del Barrio’s 50th anniversary and they invited a select number of galleries to present works by artists who “played a significant role in El Museo’s history,” according to one release.

-For Diálogos, Gonzales-Day has created a new body of work entitled “constellations” as a part an ongoing exploration of historical objects.
-The photographic images were the result of recent forays into the collections of the Los Angeles County Museum of Art, The Philadelphia Academy of Fine Art (PAFA), The Louvre, and The Royal Cast Collection and Ny Carlsberg Glyptotek, both in Copenhagen, and then assembled into a series of works that though the “copy,” rendered in plaster or bronze), as a signifier, or clue, to engage in the larger discussion of absence and erasure that has been a central theme in my work, writing, and teaching.
+For Diálogos, I created a new body of work entitled Museum Constellations as a part an ongoing exploration of historical objects.
+The photographic images were the result of recent forays into the collections of the Los Angeles County Museum of Art (LACMA), The Pennsylvania Academy of Fine Art (PAFA), The Louvre, and The Royal Cast Collection and Ny Carlsberg Glyptotek (both in Copenhagen) and then assembled into a series of works that use the copy (rendered in plaster or bronze), as a signifier, or clue, to engage in the larger discussion of absence and erasure that has been a central theme in my work, writing, and teaching.
 In this case thinking about the ways that museum categorizations order culture.

 Perhaps ironically, Rodin’s own artistic skill was questioned when he was accused of casting one of his models (the central plaster copy in white picture below), a young Belgian soldier by the name of Auguste Ney, in plaster.
 The final bronze version was briefly known The Vanquished but later retitled as, The Age of Bronze when it was exhibited in the Salon of 1877.
 The bronze was cast by Alexis Rudier in Paris and stands at the center of the Rodin constellation.